Iranian couple arrested after marriage proposal in public

-TEHRAN, Iran (AP) — A young Iranian couple have been arrested after a marriage proposal in public, captured on a video clip that went viral on social media.
+TEHRAN, Iran (AP) — A young Iranian couple have been arrested after a marriage proposal in public that was captured on a video clip that went viral on social media.
 The police say the pair offended Islamic mores on public decency but were later released on bail.

-The video, which spread on social media last Friday, shows the young man standing in a heart-shaped ring of flower petals next to colorful balloons in a mall in the central city of Arak.
+The video, which spread on social media last Friday, shows the young man standing in a heart-shaped ring of flower petals next to colorful balloons in a mall in the central Iranian city of Arak.

-After the young woman says “yes,” he slips a ring on her finger to cheers from onlookers.
-The two weren’t identified.
+He proposes, and fter the young woman says “yes,” he slips a ring on her finger to cheers from a crowd of onlookers.
+The two were not identified.

+Mostafa Norouzi, deputy police chief in Arak, told the Shahrvand daily that it is unacceptable for the young “to do whatever is common in other places of the world and disregard mores, culture and religion” in Iran.

 Most Read Nation & World Stories